ramitsarkar902/virtucart/Readme.md

 # Author
 Ramit Sarkar
-Manipal University Jaipur

 ## Description

-VirtuCart is an e-commerce and billing application developed as an assignment for Plotline.
-The project is divided into two main parts: the frontend and the backend.
+VirtuCart is an e-commerce and billing application.

 ## Technologies Used